iszczesniak/cpp/unique_ptr/index.md

   that it can be automatically (i.e., without a programmer requesting it explicitely) destroyed in the proper way,

-* the ownership problem: a smart pointer destroys automatically the data when necessary.
+* the ownership problem: a smart pointer automatically manages the
+  data: either enforces the exclusive ownership or allows for shared management, and takes care of destruction.

 Every flexible language should support raw pointers, because this low-level functionality is needed to implement high-lever